Exceptions, Grievances, and Grade Appeals (Graduate)

 - The appeal must be in writing and signed by the student.

 - If this action is unsatisfactory to the student, a final appeal may be made to the Provost who will determine whether a change in grade is to be made within 14 days of receipt of the appeal.
 The Provost is the only individual authorized to change a student grade without the instructor's permission.
-However, the Provost may change a grade only when the faculty department committee and the Dean support such a change.
+However, the Provost may change a grade only when the faculty department committee and the Interim Associate Provost support such a change.

 Graduate student satisfaction with their educational experience remains a preeminent concern of the Office of Graduate Studies.
 Students who have questions, concerns or grievances about non-policy related issues are encouraged to contact the Office of Graduate Studies 262-472-1006